 On 16 July 2021, the Group completed the acquisition of 100% of Sidiren S.r.l., a newco conferring the business unit, personnel included, from Sidigas.com S.r.l., operating in the sale of natural gas with a portfolio of approximately 52 thousand customers distributed mainly in the Province of Avellino.

-In the six-month period ended 31 December 2021, the subsidiary generated revenue of 14,221 thousand euro and a profit of 754 thousand euro.
+In the six-month period ended 31 December 2021, the subsidiary generated revenue of 14,221 thousand

-On 29 July 2021, the Alfa Solutions Group company (formerly Studio Alfa) completed the parallel purchase transactions:
+On 29 July 2021, the Alfa Solutions Group company (formerly Studio Alfa) completed the parallel purchase

-• a business unit of the company Sviluppo Ambiente e Sicurezza S.r.l., relating to consultancy regarding health and safety in the workplace, management of environmental practices, privacy and professional training;

-a share representing 100% of Lab231 S.r.l., operating in the field of audits on the implementation of the organisational model required by Legislative Decree no. 231/2001.
+- a business unit of the company Sviluppo Ambiente e Sicurezza S.r.l., relating to consultancy regarding health and safety in the workplace, management of environmental practices, privacy and professional training; - a share representing 100% of Lab231 S.r.l., operating in the field of audits on the implementation of the organisational model required by Legislative Decree no. 231/2001.